DesmetQuentin/pyseasters/docs/database/gsdr.rst

 How to cite?
 ------------

-This data provider do not provide any dataset-type citation.
+The documentation does not indicate any version, doi or dataset-type citation.
 We suggest simply citing Lewis et al. (2019).

 .. attention::

-   The GSDR dataset is **not publicly distributed!** Before using this data for published work, please first contact **Erwan Cornillault** at CNRM -- who we got this data from -- to get the approval of the team behind the dataset.
+   The GSDR dataset is **not publicly distributed!** Before using this data for published work, please first contact the CNRM branch of SEASTERS -- who we got this data from -- to get the approval of the team behind the dataset.